Pricing Tables – Mobile

 The new design is professional and easy to understand.
 A hero image replaces the stark blue background in the original layout.
-The headline is simplified to just the course title accompanied by important information such as official State licensing and approvals, age group, convenience of being wireless, and the return policy.
+The headline is simplified to just the course title accompanied by important information such as official State licensing and approvals, age group, the convenience of being wireless, and the return policy.
 For the rest of the page, there are less marketing content and more actual information so visitors can get to the point.

-To improve mobile experience, tabs are used to organize bundles.
+To improve the mobile experience, tabs are used to organize bundles.
 Users won’t have to scroll to discover there are 3 types of plans.
-Instead, they can simply click on each tab to learn more.
+Instead, they can click on each tab to learn more.
 This design model also allows marketing to select a plan to be featured.
 Since the “Smart” bundle is the most profitable, it should be seen first.

 Instead of being the most expensive item, the “Expert” bundle is now “free” when you sign up for in-car driving lessons.
 If visitors are looking for the cheapest product, “free” will draw their attention to learn more.

 Consistent CTA Location